GSA/digitalgov-pra/_pages/burden/index.md

     -	You must justify questions about personally sensitive matters like religious beliefs or political affiliation, or questions that may cause persons to incriminate themselves.
 -	Asking for a reporting frequency that is higher than necessary.
 -	Not considering an alternative approach to obtain the information.
--	Requesting information in a different format than its usually maintained.
+-	Requesting information in a different format than is usually maintained.

 If your collection involves activities seen as excessive, you must justify them in the purpose and need of the collection [in your supporting statement]({{'/clearance-process/supporting-statement/' | relative_url}}).